Harbourmaster: United States

-In the United States, the captain of the port, a United States Coast Guard officer, is responsible for these duties in a pre-defined captain of the port zone which usually includes multiple ports and waterways leading to those ports, usually in federal waters.
+In the United States, the captain of the port, a United States Coast Guard officer, is responsible for these duties in a predefined captain of the port zone which usually includes multiple ports and waterways leading to those ports, usually in federal waters.
 A US captain of the port, unlike the Canadian capitaine de port, is not normally considered to be a harbormaster, as harbormasters in the United States (as elsewhere) are usually local government officials responsible for safety and security in a harbor.

 The directives of harbormasters are subject to the oversight of the Coast Guard.

+US State laws typically set out requirements for harbor masters, eg Hawaii Code § 19-42-1, Code of the District of Columbia § 50–1541.24 and Code of Alabama § 33-3-5.

+Associations

+Some countries have a harbourmasters membership association, which represents harbour masters around their respective country.
+The International Harbour Masters Association (IHMA) is the international representative body that represents national harbourmasters associations, for example, the UK Harbour Masters’ Association (UKHMA).